 If you have a lot of guests, consider a tablecloth that goes to the floor.
 That way you can hide back-up items underneath the table instead of going to the kitchen constantly.

-10 Tips for Buffet Table
+12 Tips for Buffet Table

-- Try to put serving platters at a variety of heights so they’re not all on the same plane knocking into each other.
+Ideally, place serving platters at different heights so they’re not all on the same plane knocking into each other.
 If you don’t have a riser or stand, DIY!
-Simply stack books or upside down baskets and cover with tablecloth.
+You could wrap a few boxes in wrapping paper.
+Or, simply stack books or upside down baskets and cover with tablecloth.
 Even cake plates can be used in creative way for vegetables or sandwiches.

-- Remember that if you are serving expensive items, such as smoked salmon or shrimp, your guests will station themselves near these foods and eat them up first; replace them at intervals throughout the party so that everyone gets a chance to enjoy them.
+Remember that if you are serving expensive items, such as smoked salmon or shrimp, your guests will station themselves near these foods and eat them up first; replace them at intervals throughout the party so that everyone gets a chance to enjoy them.

-- Group all the vegetable choices together, next to the fish.
+Group all the vegetable choices together, next to the fish.

-- Place the breads alongside the meats, but place towards the outside of the table with butter and condiments to keep guests from reaching over taller items.
+Place the breads alongside the meats, but place towards the outside of the table with butter and condiments to keep guests from reaching over taller items.

 If you have room for two additional, smaller tables, segregate the desserts and the beverages.
 By putting drinks far away from the food, it helps prevent “huddling” around the buffet table.
 Ideally, drinks are nearer the kitchen as the pitchers or urns can get heavy.